 3- Oncological neurosurgery

-Central nervous system cancers, pre-cancerous lesions, and tumors of meninges are treated via oncological neurosurgery.
+Central nervous system cancers, pre-cancerous lesions, and tumors of the meninges are treated via oncological neurosurgery.
 However, the scope of oncological neurosurgery is not limited to these specialties only.
 Spinal cancers and gliomas are also treated via oncological neurosurgery.

 Other specialized neurosurgery types include the skull, spinal, peripheral nerve, and pediatric neurosurgery.